apple/swift-for-wasm-examples/README.md

 ## How to Build and Run

-Assuming you have the latest development snapshots selected per the instructions above, build the package with this command:
+Assuming you're within the cloned repository and have the latest development snapshots selected per the instructions above, first build the package:

 ```sh
 swift build --triple wasm32-unknown-none-wasm -c release --product swift-audio
 ```

-Start an HTTP server in the cloned directory of the package:
+Then start the HTTP server:

 ```sh
 python3 -m http.server